-WHITNEY D. BECKWORTH of Fort Worth (member, utility services committee).
+WHITNEY D. BECKWORTH of Fort Worth, Texas (member, utility services committee).
 Beckworth is an associate, in the litigation practice group, at Kelly Hart & Hallman LLP.
 She is a member of the State Bar of Texas, Tarrant County Bar Association, Tarrant County Young Lawyers Association, American Bar Association, and Eldon B. Mahon Inn of Court.
 Beckworth received a Bachelor of Arts in political science from Stanford University and a Juris Doctor from The University of Texas School of Law.
 Beckworth was appointed as director at large in 2017.

 HENRY BORBOLLA III of Fort Worth, Texas (member, utility services committee).
-Henry Borbolla is a Fort Worth native and graduate of TCU.
-He is a banker with BB&T - Branch Banking & Trust and provides a wide range of financing, treasury management and risk management services to business clients in the greater Tarrant County area.
-His community involvements include board or committee positions with Big Brothers Big Sisters, Bobby Bragan Youth Foundation, Casa Manana, Catholic Charities, Community Hospice of Texas, Fort Worth Stock Show, Tarrant County Housing Partnership, and the University of North Texas Health Science Center Foundation.
-Others include the Fort Worth Visitors and Convention Bureau, Downtown Design Review Board, and the Trinity River Authority.
+Borbolla is a Fort Worth native and graduate of TCU.
+He is a banker with Ciera Bank Fort Worth and provides a wide range of financing, treasury management and risk management services to business clients in the greater Tarrant County area.
+His community involvements include board or committee positions with Big Brothers Big Sisters, Bobby Bragan Youth Foundation, Catholic Charities Fort Worth, Community Hospice of Texas, Fort Worth Stock Show, and the University of North Texas Health Science Center Foundation.
+Others include DFW International Airport, Downtown Fort Worth, Inc., Fort Worth Visitors and Convention Bureau, and the Trinity River Authority.
 He is a member of the Rotary Club of Fort Worth and the Fort Worth Stock Show Syndicate.
 Borbolla was reappointed as director for Tarrant County in 2013.